 liu zhiqiang

-Liu Zhiqiang, Chinese, is a former lawyer and long-time grassroots organizer.
-Liu's specialty is in working with 'barefoot' lawyers, petitioners, and local rights defenders, most often outside of China's major cities.
-Liu now coordinates Safeguard Defenders' training- and support work for local beneficiaries.
+Liu Zhiqiang, Chinese, is a former lawyer and a long-time grassroots organizer.
+Liu's specialty is in working with "barefoot" lawyers, petitioners, and local rights defenders.
+Liu coordinates SDs' training and support work for local beneficiaries.
 Liu has worked extensively with China's fledging freedom of information (FOI) mechanism.

 wang mang

 Wang Mang, Chinese, is a lawyer and former law professor.
 Wang specializes in criminal defense and courtroom procedures.
 Wang started as a teacher of law.
-More immediately prior to joining Safeguard Defenders Wang was a practicing criminal defense attorney.
-Wang now coordinates Safeguard Defenders' work to arrange legal defense for rights defenders facing prosecution and persecution.
+More immediately prior to joining SD Wang was a practicing criminal defense attorney.
+Wang now coordinates legal defense for human rights defenders facing persecution.

 wang xiao

 Wang Xiao, Chinese, is a former state media worker and journalist.
-Wang specializes in investigative journalism, technical- and IT security.
-Before joining Safeguard Defenders Wang ran training programs for independent media in China, concerning IT-security and how investigative journalism can be conducted and published through state media channels.
-Wang now coordinates IT- and media support work.
+Wang specializes in investigative journalism, news production and cyber-security.
+Before joining SD, Wang ran training programs for independent media in China, ranging from practical- to cyber-security for journalists.
+Wang now coordinates our safety work, and is a security consultant.

 michael caster